valnoxy/t480-oc/README.md

 ### Install macOS
 1. Boot from USB, press ```SPACE``` and select the USB drive inside of OpenCore ```"NO NAME (DMG)" or similar```.
+> [!NOTE]
->  **Note:** The first boot may take up to 20 minutes.
+> The first boot may take up to 20 minutes.
 2. Wait for the macOS Utilities screen.
 3. Select Disk Utility, select your disk and click erase.
 Give a name and choose **APFS** with **GUID Partition Map**.
 4. After erasing, go back and select **Reinstall macOS** and follow the steps on your screen.
 The installation make take up to **2 hours**.
+> [!NOTE]
->  **Note:** Your PC will restart multiple times.
+> Your PC will restart multiple times.
 Just boot from USB and select your disk inside of OpenCore. (named macOS Installer or the disk name).
 5. Once you see the `Region selection` screen, you are good to proceed.
 6. Create your user accound and everything else.